bendav91/universal-jewellery-system-api/README.md

 ### K8S

-***Prerequisite**: First, download the cluster configuration file from Digital Ocean and add to root of project (it should be git ignored and not commited)
+***Prerequisite**: First, download the cluster configuration file from Digital Ocean and add to .kube folder (it should be git ignored and not commited)

 #### Get Nodes